sergueyarellano/tddpractice/docs/b.part3.md

 }
 ```

-Wow, looks really good.
-I like so much that following this process encourages developers to do the right thing:
+Wow, that looks really good.
+I like that following this process encourages developers to do the right thing:

 - functional style
 - good abstractions
 - loosely coupled architecture
 - Inversion of control (no side effects)

 > Remember to add more test cases to try to break your functions, passing bad props, etc. It will force you to make decisions about error handling.
-Now it is time to prove yourself!
+Now, it is time to prove yourself!

 # Back to cucumber steps.
 Again!